Wave Front Sets of Reductive Lie Group Representations III: Applications and Examples

-Since our work utilizes very different ideas, it is worth considering what we can show.
-Let $G=\op{SO}(p,q)$ and $H=U(r,s)$ with $2r\leq p$ and $2s\leq q$ (we do not assume $2r=p$).
-In addition, assume that at least one of $p$ and $q$ is even and assume $p,q\geq 3$ (we do not assume that $p$ or $q$ is divisible by four).
-Further, let $\mathcal{L}\rightarrow G/H$ be any (possibly trivial) $G$-equivariant, Hermitian line bundle on $G/H$.
-It follows from Corollary \ref{cor:dense semisimple cor} that there exist infinitely many distinct discrete series $\sigma$ of $G=\op{SO}(p,q)$ for which
+In addition, assume that at least one of $p$ and $q$ is even (This condition is necessary so that Harish-Chandra discrete series of $G=\op{SO}(p,q)$ exist).
+Let $\mathcal{L}\rightarrow G/H$ be any (possibly trivial) finite rank, $G$-equivariant, Hermitian line bundle on $G/H$.
+It follows from Corollary \ref{cor:dense semisimple cor} that there exist infinitely many distinct Harish-Chandra discrete series $\sigma$ of $G=\op{SO}(p,q)$ for which

-It is worth noting that even though our results are sometimes (though certainly not always) more general, the construction of discrete spectrum of Kobayashi \cite{Ko98a} is more explicit.
-Therefore, there are advantages to both methods.